-All readings will be from an open-source textbook or from primary source material available on the Canvas page.
+All readings will be from open-source textbooks and links will be provided on the course Canvas page.
 Additionally, readings will make use of Perusall, a software program designed to make required readings a more interactive and collaborative experience.
 Perusall will be discussed more during the first week of the course.

-The textbook readings will be sourced from is
+The two textbooks readings will be sourced from are: